apache/flink/docs/dev/table/sqlClient.md

 CREATE VIEW MyNewView AS SELECT MyField2 FROM MyTableSource;
 {% endhighlight %}

+Views created within a CLI session can also be shown it's `CREATE VIEW` statement using the `SHOW CREATE VIEW` statement:

+{% highlight text %}
+SHOW CREATE VIEW MyNewView
+{% endhighlight %}

 Views created within a CLI session can also be removed again using the `DROP VIEW` statement:

 {% highlight text %}